-Most soy milks are fortified with calcium, but watch out for sweetened varieties – 14 soy milks in our survey had added sugars.
-Pureharvest Organic Nature’s Soy Enriched was the sweetest – it had 2-and-a-half teaspoons in a 250ml glass.
+Most soy milks are fortified with calcium, but watch out for sweetened varieties – many in our survey had added sugars.

 Soy isn’t without controversy.
 Soy milk contains isoflavones, a type of phytoestrogen, and studies have raised concerns about its role as a potential hormone disruptor, particularly its effects on postmenopausal women.
 However, a 2015 review by the European Food Safety Authority didn’t find evidence of adverse health effects.

-Coconut, oat and rice milks are lower in protein compared to the other milks we looked at.
+Coconut, oat, hemp and rice milks are lower in protein compared to the other milks we looked at.
 “Coconut milk is also higher in saturated fat than other alternatives and some products aren’t fortified with calcium,” Ms Berrill says.